by Rustem Vilenkin – Sep 7, 2021 6:08:44 AM • 8 min

 Making a film is a complex multistage process, so the film industry has remained resistant to machine intervention at some stages of pre-production: script selection, budgeting, casting.
 Attempts to implement AI are usually found in post-production: when creating graphics, animation, special effects, and color correction.

 The production of modern blockbusters is not cheap, and whether the film will earn money or not is still a question.
+However, emerging technologies like AI-generated content are starting to influence aspects of pre-production as well, offering potential solutions for tasks such as scriptwriting and storyboarding.
 Artificial intelligence technologies help reduce risk and make financing decisions for projects in the film industry.

 But how can AI change the entire process of filmmaking?